 - (For Austudy) Not have completed a doctorate.

-- Have assets that do not exceed $280,000 (or higher under special circumstances).
+- Have assets that do not exceed $314,000 (for a homeowner) or $566,000 for a non-homeowner) (or higher under special circumstances ).

 - Not exceed the “allowable time”.
 This is normally the minimum time to complete the current course plus one semester.
 Austudy also looks at study in past degrees at the same level, e.g., both Bachelors degrees.
-Part time study (less than 75%) is counted as half a semester when calculating allowable time.
+Part-time study (less than 75%) is counted as half a semester when calculating allowable time.
 Sometimes failed subjects may be exempt from being counted where there have been “special circumstances”.

-Students who are part time due to circumstances outside of their control, e.g., subjects not offered, may qualify for YA (jobseeker) or JobSeeker Payment.
+Students who are part-time due to circumstances outside of their control, e.g., subjects not offered, may qualify for YA (Jobseeker) or JobSeeker Payment.
 Students who are too unwell to study full time may be eligible for Youth Allowance (temporary incapacity) or Sickness Allowance (Austudy).
 Students with a disability may be eligible for a reduced study load or in some circumstances, the Disability Support Pension, with a Pensioner Education Supplement.

 Payability